vishalmajumdar95/BlogApp/README.md

 # BlogApp
-In this project, I made some endpoints for login user and create posts.
+In this project, I made some endpoints for login user and create any posts and also like or dislike the post.

 ___________________________________________________________________________________________
 Created a simple blog app.
 User can sing-up and login and then post any post and also like or dislike the post